awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplify-branch.md

 ## Properties<a name="aws-resource-amplify-branch-properties"></a>

 `AppId`  <a name="cfn-amplify-branch-appid"></a>
- Unique Id for an Amplify App\.
+ The unique ID for an Amplify app\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `BasicAuthConfig`  <a name="cfn-amplify-branch-basicauthconfig"></a>
- Basic Authorization credentials for a branch, part of an Amplify App\.
+ The basic authorization credentials for a branch of an Amplify app\.
 *Required*: No
 *Type*: [BasicAuthConfig](aws-properties-amplify-branch-basicauthconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BranchName`  <a name="cfn-amplify-branch-branchname"></a>
- Name for the branch\.
+ The name for the branch\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `BuildSpec`  <a name="cfn-amplify-branch-buildspec"></a>
- BuildSpec for the branch\.
+ The build specification \(build spec\) for the branch\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-amplify-branch-description"></a>
- Description for the branch\.
+ The description for the branch\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)